Category Archives: Tonga Royals

 The order of succession to the throne of Tonga was established in the 1875 constitution.
 The crown descends according to male-preference cognatic primogeniture – a female can succeed if she has no living brothers and no deceased brothers who left surviving legitimate descendants.

 King Tupou VI of Tonga was born on July 12, 1959, at the Royal Palace in Nuku’aolfa, Tonga.
 He is the youngest son of King Tupou IV and Halaevalu Mataʻaho ʻAhomeʻe, and the younger brother of the late King George Tupou V. His given name at birth was ʻAhoʻeitu ʻUnuakiʻotonga Tukuʻaho.
 In keeping with Tongan tradition, he was later given three chiefly titles – Lavaka, ‘Ulukalala and Ata – which would typically replace his given name.
-He would be known by any combination of these titles until becoming Crown Prince.
+He was known by any combination of these titles until he became Crown Prince.
 At that point, he retained the Lavaka title but passed the other two to his sons.
-(To avoid confusion, we’ll be referring to him as Lavaka).
+(To avoid confusion, he will be referred to as Lavaka).

 Following his early schooling in Tonga, Lavaka attended The Leys School in Cambridge, England, graduating in 1977, and earned a degree in Development Studies from the University of East Anglia in 1980.
 A military career followed.
-Lavaka joined the Tongan Navy where he would serve until 1998.
-During this time, he attended the US Naval War College, graduating in 1988, and earn his Master’s Degree in Defense Studies from the University of New South Wales (Australia) in 1997.
-After leaving the military, he attended Bond University in Australia, earning another Master’s Degree – in International Relations – in 1999.
+Lavaka joined the Tongan Navy and served until 1998.
+During this time, he attended the US Naval War College, graduating in 1988, and earned his Master’s Degree in Defense Studies from the University of New South Wales (Australia) in 1997.
+After leaving the military, he attended Bond University in Australia, earning another Master’s Degree in International Relations in 1999.

 Lavaka was also involved in the Tongan government, serving as Defense Minister and Foreign Minister for several years.
 In 2000, he was appointed Prime Minister, a position he would hold until 2006.
-In September 2006, his father King Tupou IV died and his elder brother took the throne as King George Tupou V. As the new King was not married and had no legitimate children, Lavaka was the heir-presumptive.
-Just days later, he was formally granted the title of Crown Prince (Tupoutoʻa).
+In September 2006, his father King Tupou IV died and his elder brother took the throne as King George Tupou V. The new King was not married and had no legitimate children, so Lavaka was the heir-presumptive.
+Days later, he was formally granted the title of Crown Prince (Tupoutoʻa).

 Queen Nanasipauʻu; Credit – Wikipedia

-In 2008, Lavaka was appointed as Tonga’s first High Commissioner to Australia and took up residence in Canberra.
+In 2008, Lavaka was appointed Tonga’s first High Commissioner to Australia and took up residence in Canberra.
 He would remain in this position until March 18, 2012.
-On that day, his elder brother, King George Tupou V, passed away and Lavaka ascended the Tongan throne as King Tupou VI.
+On that day, his elder brother King George Tupou V passed away and Lavaka ascended the Tongan throne as King Tupou VI.

 King Tupou VI after his coronation ceremony; Credit – Wikipedia